codeflowap/multi-agent-agentkit/README.md

 You should see output similar to this, indicating the server is running:

-✅ Registered function: tomas-sme-demo/run
+✅ Registered function: sunCore-sme-demo/run
-🚀 Tomas SME AgentKit running on http://localhost:3000
+🚀 SunCore SME AgentKit running on http://localhost:3000

 4. Start the Inngest Dev Server